binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 804 Hearsay Exceptions Requiring Declarant Unavailability Statement Against Interest

-A declarant is an unavailable witness if (1) a privilege applies; (2) the declarant refuses to testify, (3) does not remember, (4) is dead or ill, or (5) is absent and the proponent was unable to procure the declarant’s attendance or testimony.
+A declarant is an unavailable witness if (1) a privilege applies; (2) the declarant refuses to testify, (3) does not remember, (4) is dead or ill, or (5) is absent and could not be found.
 A declarant is not unavailable if the proponent caused the declarant’s unavailability in order to prevent them from testifying.

 A **statement against interest** made by an unavailable witness is an exception to the rule against hearsay if it is a statement that a reasonable person would believe to be true because it is so contrary to the declarant’s interest or had so great a tendency to invalidate the declarant’s claim or expose the declarant to civil or criminal liability that the declarant would not have said it otherwise and, if offered in a criminal case, is supported by corroborating indicia of trustworthiness.[^27] [^28]